KU-Leuven-LIRIS/cscc/README.md

 # cscc
-This repo contains the code to reproduce the results in the paper: Verbeke, W., Olaya, D., Guerry, M.A., Van Belle, J., 2022.
+This repo contains the code to reproduce the results in the paper: Verbeke, W., Olaya, D., Guerry, M.A., & Van Belle, J. (2022).
 To do or not to do?
 Cost-sensitive causal classification with individual treatment effect estimates.

 Please follow the steps below to reproduce the reported results:<br/>
 (1) fork this repo to create a local copy on your computer;<br/>